Reception - Czechia

 Regime Open

-ManagementRefugee Facilities Administration or a legal entity within the scope of authorisation granted by the Ministry and for a fee
+ManagementRefugee Facilities Administration or a legal entity with authorisation granted by the ministry and for a fee

-Type of applicants accommodated Kostelec nad Orlicí, Havířov, Zastávka and Bělá pod Bezdězem accommodate applicants who have gone through the prescribed entry procedures at the arrival centre.
-Zastávka accommodates newly arrived applicants for international protection.
-However, the facility it also serves as a Residential Centre, which is used to accommodate applicants who have passed the prescribed entry procedures.
+Type of applicants accommodated Kostelec nad Orlicí, Havířov, Zastávka and Bělá pod Bezdězem accommodate applicants who have gone through the entry procedures at the arrival centre.
+Zastávka accommodates newly-arrived applicants for international protection and serves as a residential centre to accommodate applicants who have passed the entry procedures.

 Number of centres4